0xghostpixel/microsampler-extractor/README.md

 3. Swap every pair of bytes.
 4. Write to WAV using the decoded sample rate.

-That’s it.
+That's it.
 No voodoo.
 No compressors.
 No secret sauce.

 ## Why This README Exists

 Because assumptions grow like mold:

-- “The samples are ADPCM!” (nope)
+- "The samples are ADPCM!" (nope)
-- “The samples are compressed!” (nope)
+- "The samples are compressed!" (nope)
-- “The whole file is one long PCM chunk!” (nope)
+- "The whole file is one long PCM chunk!" (nope)
-- “The grid blocks hold the audio!” (only metadata)
+- "The grid blocks hold the audio!" (only metadata)
-- “The Microsampler is magic!” (yes, but not for this reason)
+- "The Microsampler is magic!" (yes, but not for this reason)

 This README is here to help new developers: